Rajpratik71/Mininet-wiki/Cluster Edition Prototype.md

 Cluster Edition is currently a prototype, which is why we are shipping it as an example.
 Please try it out and let us know what you think at the Mininet mailing list!

+Also, as a possibly more mature alternative for running Mininet on a cluster, you may wish to look at Philip Wette's excellent [MaxiNet](http://www.cs.uni-paderborn.de/?id=maxinet).

 <a name=when></a>

 When to use Cluster Edition